 d) the level of alignment between an applicant’s scholarly interests and those of at least two of the Graduate Faculty who are available to mentor students in the incoming cohort.

 The Department of Communication accepts applications to its Ph.D. and M.A./Ph.D. graduate programs for Autumn quarter entry only.
-We will begin processing applications November 15, and the final deadline for application submission is December 1.
-If you are interested in applying, please note the following important deadline and application information.
-If you have any questions about this information, please e-mail the Graduate Program Advisor at email@example.com.
+The application due date for our application is December 1.
+If you have any questions about this information, please e-mail the Graduate Program Advisor at firstname.lastname@example.org.

-A NOTE ON THIS DEADLINE: This application deadline is real and is a completion due date.
-Applications and all required documents received after the deadline will not be considered.
-Applications must be complete by the deadline to be considered.
-All application materials should be uploaded to our online application system.
+A NOTE ON THIS DUE DATE: This application due date is real and is a completion due date.
+Applications and all required documents received after the due date will not be considered.
+Applications and all required documents must be uploaded to our online application system.
 We do not accept any mailed materials.